top of page

 by Nelly Kwasinwi M, MA Social Work (Oct 2025)

-In sectors devoted to care and support such as health, social work, education, and mental health, the aspiration is to serve with dignity, empathy, and competence.
-Yet service users sometimes experience treatment that is dismissive, harassing, disempowering, or otherwise harmful.
-Understanding WHY this happens means looking both outward to systems, work culture, resources, and inward at personal history, emotional capacity, and biases.
-This article explores key gaps that contribute to mistreatment, what the research says about their effects, and what can be done about them.
+In sectors devoted to care and support, such as health, social work, education, and mental health, our aspiration is to serve with dignity, empathy, and competence.
+Yet, service users sometimes experience treatment that is dismissive, harassing, disempowering, or otherwise harmful.
+Understanding why this happens requires us to look both outward at systems, work culture, resources, and inward at our personal history, emotional capacity, and biases.
+This article explores key gaps that contribute to mistreatment, what the research says about their effects, and what we can do about them.

 Key Gaps & Consequences